ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 sweepers with these examples.
 We only need to tie into the save event.
 For example, when a update or delete happens we need to expire the cache for that specific post.
 When a create, update, or delete happens we need to expire the index action.
-Here's what a the sweeper would look like:
+Here's what the sweeper would look like:

 ```ruby